Yan Gomes Player Props: Cubs vs. Blue Jays

 Yan Gomes At The Plate

-- Gomes has 12 doubles, two triples, nine home runs and 12 walks while hitting .272.
+- Gomes is hitting .272 with 13 doubles, two triples, nine home runs and 12 walks.

-- In 32 games this year (41.0%), Gomes has picked up an RBI, and in 10 of those games (12.8%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 40.5% of his games this year, Gomes has tallied at least one RBI.
+In 10 of those games (12.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.